josephmontes/VAA/README.md

 - Below is the list of pitching seasons where the pitcher threw this 'optimal' 4-Seam Fastball at least **30%** of the time that they threw a 4-Seam Fastball (represented in the column of the table below titled 'Rate'), followed by the list of pitching seasons where they threw it less than **8%** of the time
    - Both lists of pitching seasons will be divided into 2 lists: those who threw it effectively, and those who threw it ineffectively
    - 'Effective' is defined as below the average 4-Seam Fastball wOBA value: 0.350
-   - At least 600 4-Seam Fastballs thrown to stabilize wOBA
+   - At least 600 4-Seam Fastballs thrown to stabilize the wOBA value
    - 'Next wOBA' column contains the value representing that pitcher's wOBA against their 4-Seam Fastball in the next season
       - '*' means that the value is from the next season that they threw a qualified amount of 4-Seam Fastballs
       - '**' means that they have not thrown another qualified amount of 4-Seam Fastballs, so the value is just from the next chronological season